Steps for Setting up Shop

 through the IRS.
 For more information:

 6. Check what licenses, permits or certifications you need

 Many occupations and business activities require licenses, permits or certifications from state agencies or boards.

-The Business Information Center also provides information on state license requirements.
+The Business Information Center also provides state license requirements.

 Construction and landscape contractors need to register with the Construction Contractors Board or Landscape Contractors Board.

 Cities and counties may also require businesses to have a license or permit.
 Check with your city and county government to determine license, permit or zoning requirements.

 7. Learn about other requirements

 Protect your idea.
 Learn about registering patents, copyrights, trademarks and service marks with the state of Oregon and federal government.

 Check with the Department of Environmental Quality (DEQ).
 Some business activities require you to contact DEQ.

 Determine whether you comply with the Americans with Disabilities Act (ADA).